pallyj/boltc/README.md

 - Safety
 - Expressiveness
 - Accessibility
-- Safety
+- Speed

 ## Safety

 Bolt is designed with safety in mind.
 All types are statically determined, and implicit conversion is frowned upon.
 Bolt has pointer safety, preventing dangerous null pointer exceptions and making nil checking mandatory.
 Bolt uses automatic reference counting to prevent memory leaks and ensure memory safety.
 ## Expressiveness

 The Bolt language is a fresh, fun take on speedy coding languages.
-Bolt code is easy to write and understand, and just looks better than any other language.
-The compiler can be extended to support low-level features, with attribute semantics to add them to your code.
+Code is easy to read and understand at a glance.
+The compiler can be tuned to squeeze the most possible performance out of your code

 ## Accessibility